 ~ ~ ~ ~ ~

 *I want to say that it is my observation that the SEIU and the USW — unions that were not traditionally the “education” sector unions — saw the need and responded by stepping in to unionize contingent faculty.
-They were more determined and more ferocious in their efforts, and remain so.
-But they entered late — at a time when the corporate control of our universities was more fully cemented into place.
+They have been more determined and more ferocious in their efforts, and remain so.
+But they entered the battle late — at a time when the corporate control of our universities was more fully cemented into place.
 That has caused the fight to be arduous and slow.
 The progress has been excruciatingly slow, which means that the suffering of the majority faculty has not been helped much.
 You can’t stop the hemorrhaging once so much blood has been lost.
 I still, however, hold out more hope that those unions, and other unions which represent a wider field of occupations, could help us in greater radicalization, and could call on a wider population of workers to join us in walk-outs, work stoppage, general strikes.
-I would welcome their increased ferociousness.
+I would welcome their increased ferocity.
 But I can’t any longer support a process of inch-by-inch incremental change as the only hope in ending the widespread suffering of this corporate takeover.